knewplay/book-programming-essential/toolset/tools.md

 folder, and you enter a command that translates to "create a file called "quiz8.txt", it will create it in your working directory, i.e. Locker/Physics/Quizzes/.
 If you do not specify where you want the command to execute, then it will by default execute in the working directory.

 ### File system navigation
-Moving around the file system is
+Moving around the file system is a fundamental skill in the terminal.
+You will need to work with files from different directories, and knowing how to navigate efficiently will save you time and effort.

 For macOS and Linux users, you can view the "Basic Navigation" of [this resource for specific commands](https://www.pluralsight.com/guides/beginner-linux-navigation-manual).

 For Windows users, you can view [this resource for specific commands](https://riptutorial.com/cmd/example/8646/navigating-in-cmd).

 ### File manipulation
+The terminal enables us to work with files efficiently.

 For macOS and Linux users, you can view the "File Manipulation" of [the previous resource for specific commands](https://www.pluralsight.com/guides/beginner-linux-navigation-manual).

 [//]: # " for windows have link: talk about creating a file, creating a folder, delete a file or folder, copy a file, move a file, rename a file"

 ### Working with text
+Working with text in the terminal opens up a whole world of possibilities and gives you the power to manipulate, search, and transform text effortlessly.

 For macOS and Linux users, you can view the "Working with Content" of [the previous resource for specific commands](https://www.pluralsight.com/guides/beginner-linux-navigation-manual).